Use our top tips for dyed hair for salon-fresh style.

 Certain products can strip your hair of its natural oils.
 Since your dyed locks are already going to be extra parched, make sure to use moisturizing products to help nourish colored hair.
 Replenish moisture with a color-safe nourishing conditioner formulated with vital nutrients and silk protein.
 If your hair feels greasy in between washes, try dry shampoo in between washes to keep your style fresh.

 To deeply condition your hair, try a leave-in conditioner to help strengthen and protect against heat.
 For extra nourishment, try a damage repairing hair mask to help transform damaged, breakage-prone hair into a stronger, restored hair.

 Depending on your hair color, look for products designed for your specific shade.
 Washing and conditioning with color-safe shampoos and conditioners can help prevent fading, prolong your color and restore multi-faceted shine to your locks.
 If you’re brunette, look for products for brunette hair to help reveal multidimensional shine.
-For redheads, combat fading with red boosting shampoo and conditioner.
+Even if you have deep, black, 2a hair, the color can still dull out.
+You can keep its vibrancy and shine with light products, such as black hair gloss, to maintain its color.
+For redheads, boost your hair color with our red shampoo and conditioner.
 Finally, for blondes, amplify and brighten your color with products specially designed for blonde hair.